 2) Prognosis: concepts, methods and tools to built a prediction model of the system degradation with historical data.
 Model based methods and data driven ones (Machine Learning) will be presented.

 3) Decision optimization: concepts, methods and tools to define and to optimize preventive decisions (avoid failure/production loss/accident with minimal intervention costs).
 Analytical formalism and Monte Carlo simulation will be used.

 A special focus will be put on the links between these three blocks and how they can operate altogether.

-Knowledge: what is the consistency principle and overview of different approaches for diagnosis (statistical, data-based, model-based), what is the concept of remaining useful lifetime, overview of models for degradation and/or prediction (trends models, physic based models, time series models, stochastic processes and data driven approaches based on machine learning concepts), understanding of the concept of preventive decision rule, condition-based ones and predictive ones, overview of relevant assessment tools including analytical formalism and Monte Carlo simulation.
+Knowledge: what is the consistency principle and overview of different approaches for diagnosis (statistical, data-based and machine learning), what is the concept of remaining useful lifetime, overview of models for degradation and/or prediction (trends models, physic based models, time series models, stochastic processes and data driven approaches based on machine learning concepts), understanding of the concept of preventive decision rule, condition-based ones and predictive ones, overview of relevant assessment tools including analytical formalism and Monte Carlo simulation.
 Some inputs regarding optimization techniques will be gienve (optimization with constraints, multi-objectif optimization, robust optimization).